AGTTeam/AGTTSite/content/blog/0045.2024-03-01-january-february-progress-report/en.md

 ---
-title: &title "January - Feburary Progress Report"
+title: &title "January - February Progress Report"
 description: &desc "And just like that, March is here!
 How has the new year been treating you?
 Here’s how we’ve been getting on…"
 locale: 'en'
 navigation: